The New York Times buys Wordle - the game popularised by Kiwis

 Buzzfeed credited a clutch of Kiwis for helping turn the word game into a viral phenomenon on social media, including Auckland man Paul Brislen, Andrew Chen (best known as a Covid commentator and venture capitalist) and a government adviser known only by her Twitter handle, Elizabeth S, who hit on the mechanism - soon officially adopted by Wardle - of using coloured squares to share a result without revealing the letters.

-A feature enables users to share their performance, with rows of five bricks indicating how close they were to guessing the correct word.
+That feature enables users to share their performance, with rows of five bricks indicating how close they were to guessing the correct word.
 For the uninitiated: a green brick indicates that the letter is correct and in the exact location; a yellow brick indicates that the letter appears in the word but in a different place; and a gray or black brick indicates that the letter does not appear anywhere in the word.
 The analog brick layouts have been endlessly memed and have driven millions of tweets.

 The Times, which put up a paywall in 2011, recently reported 8.4m subscribers - 7.6m of whom were digital.
 It says the Wordle purchase is part of its drive to reach 10m subs by 2025.